ACAM Fellowship Pathways

 Enrolment to Fellowship Pathway I, II, III, and

-Nurse Associate Pathway now open
+Registered Nurse Associate Pathway now open

 In 2021 the Australasian College of Aesthetic Medicine (ACAM) introduced three new fellowship pathways and one nurse associate pathway.
 ACAM recognises that in place of an accredited and AMC recognised training program, qualifications, (quality, quantity and type) are not sanctioned.
 Given the unregulated nature of the aesthetic medicine profession, with no minimum educational requirements, ACAM would encourage practitioners to join and take part in one of the three fellowship or nurse associate pathways administered by ACAM.